redhat-scholars/istio-tutorial/readme.md

 open /Users/burr/minishift_1.10.0/redhat-developer-demos2/istio-tutorial/gatling_test/target/gatling/recordedsimulation-1516395386155/index.html
 ```

-When using 2 concurrent users, all requests are likely to succeed, there are in fact 2 pods of recommendations available.
+When using 2 concurrent users, all requests are likely to succeed, there are in fact 2 pods of recommendation available.
 But build reports a failure as we had set the reponse time to be less than 3 seconds

 ```
 mvn integration-test -Dendpoint.url=$(minishift openshift service customer --url)